ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 1. [Thoughtworks / Ian Robinson / Martin Fowler](http://martinfowler.com/articles/consumerDrivenContracts.html)

 ## Change Log
-Updates and information about changes made between releases can be found in the [change log](https://github.com/ITV/scala-pact/blob/master/CHANGELOG.md).
+Updates and information about changes made between releases can be found in the @ref:[change log](change-log.md).

+## Licence
+Scala-Pact is free to use under the ITV OSS licence, more information can be found [in the licence file](https://github.com/ITV/scala-pact/blob/master/LICENCE.md).

 ## Example projects
 Fully working, albeit simple, example projects have been setup in the [example folder](https://github.com/ITV/scala-pact/tree/master/example).

 ## Pact Specification Compliance Level
 Scala-Pact is now fully compliant with version 2 of the official pact specification.

+## Contributing
+All contributions are very welcome, please see [the project's contributing file](https://github.com/ITV/scala-pact/blob/master/CONTRIBUTING.md) for details of how to get involved.